Gara de Nord Bucuresti (Bucharest North Railway Station) is the largest railway station in Romania.

 La Compagnie Internationale des Wagons-Lits inaugurated Orient Express train in 1906.

 Even since then they have negotiated with the Romanian government the route.

 So that includes Bucharest North Railway Station as a stopping station before Constanta.

 There they make the transfer on the ship to Istanbul.

 Currently, Orient Express train carries out 2 cruises per year.

 The story of North Station in Bucharest begins in September 1868.

-Then, the first foundation stone is placed in the presence of King Carol I of Romania on a place chosen by His Majesty.
+They placed the first foundation stone in the presence of King Carol I of Romania.

 The construction of the U-shaped structure finished in September 1872.